 But if the query returns no data, we have no way of letting the user know, and we should probably provide some sort of message.
 This is possible, so let's do it.

-Take a look at this script.
+look at this script.

 <html>